grayodesa/terminal42/wp-content/plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.32.5-dev2 =

+(2016/06/16) Added basic support for the http://schema.org/Event type and its sub-types.

-= 3.32.4-1 =
+= 3.32.4-2 =

-(2016/06/13) Fixed extra semi-colon preventing the custom Open Graph description from being used as a fallback.
+(2016/06/14) Fixed extra semi-colon preventing the custom Open Graph description from being used as a fallback.
 Several code changes to allow for additional origanization Schema markup.

-= 3.32.3-1 =

-(2016/06/02) Added support for all Schema Organization sub-types.
-Improved loop through Schema types and sub-types.
-Sorted extension sub-menu items alphabetically.
+Updated a filter to cleanup incorrect notifications in Yoast SEO v3.3.0.